Convergence of the complete electromagnetic fluid system to the full compressible magnetohydrodynamic equations: Introduction and Main Results

-\begin{rem} Theorem \ref{th} still holds for the case with general state equations.
+\begin{rem} Theorem \ref{th} still holds for the case with general state equations with minor modifications.
 Furthermore, our results also hold in the whole space $\mathbb{R}^3$.
 Indeed, neither the compactness of $\mathbb{T}^3$ nor Poincar\'{e}-type inequality is used in our arguments. \end{rem}

 \begin{rem} In the two-dimensional case, our result is similar to that of \cite{KS1} (see Remark 5.1 of \cite{KS1}).
 In addition, if we assume that the initial data are a small perturbation of some given constant state in the Sobolev norm $H^s(\mathbb{T}^3)$ for $s>3/2+2$, we can extend the local convergence result stated in Theorem \ref{th} to a global one. \end{rem}